Experienced Attorneys Holding Responsible Parties Accountable for Distracted Driving Accidents across Washington

 Apple has responded to the lawsuit based on the grounds that the young woman was responsible for her own actions, and that Apple is not responsible for how its customers use their devices.
 After all, Apple discusses the fact that car manufacturers are not liable for vehicle accidents with drivers who are intoxicated because they are not required by law to install ignition interlock devices.
 Instead, the driver is required to install the device by the courts.

 In this case, Apple may not be liable, but the company should do more to help drivers avoid distractions, especially while using their devices.

 While Apple being held responsible is a stretch, the driver who caused the accident due to her distractions is liable.
 It was not reported if the family would be filing the lawsuit against the driver or not.
 However, in this type of case, the driver who was distracted at the time of the incident should be held responsible for injuries and deaths associated with his or her own negligence.
 This type of case would also qualify for a wrongful death claim if it occurred here in Washington.

 If you or a loved one was injured or you lost a loved one because of a distracted driver, you still have options.
 While manufacturers of distraction-causing devices may not be liable, a driver owes a duty of care to pay attention to the road.

-Contact the wrongful death attorneys at Brett McCandlis Brown, PLLC regarding your injuries or accidents.
+Contact the wrongful death attorneys at Brett McCandlis Brown & Conner, PLLC regarding your injuries or accidents.
 Our personal injury and wrongful death lawyers in Washington are here to help you and your loved ones recover rightful compensation.
 Schedule a free consultation today by calling 800-925-1875 or completing our online contact form with your questions.